dibyendumajumdar/C/docs/ctour.md

 There are binary operators corresponding to  each	such source-language  operator;  the  type  of the result of each is passed as well.
 Some  perhaps-unexpected	ones
-are:  `COMMA`,  which is a right-associative operator de- signed to simplify right-to-left evaluation of function arguments;  prefix  and postfix `++` and `--`, whose second operand is the increment amount, as a  `CON`;  `QUEST`  and `COLON`,   to   express  the  conditional  expression  as `a?(b:c)`; and a sequence of special operators for  ex- pressing  relations  between  pointers, in case pointer comparison is different from integer  comparison  (e.g. unsigned).
+are:  `COMMA`,  which is a right-associative operator designed to simplify right-to-left evaluation of function arguments;  prefix  and postfix `++` and `--`, whose second operand is the increment amount, as a  `CON`;  `QUEST`  and `COLON`,   to   express  the  conditional  expression  as `a?(b:c)`; and a sequence of special operators for
+expressing  relations  between  pointers, in case pointer comparison is different from integer  comparison  (e.g. unsigned).